 - If someone attacks you, try not to panic.
-Fight back, or do what you can to get away and/or protect yourself.
 Look at the attacker carefully so you can give a good description to the police.
 Try to remember important things like age, race, complexion, body build, clothing, height and weight, hair and eye color, or unusual features. - Report all crimes to your local police department (PD).
 The closest PD to each of our locations are as follows: